Trump Inauguration Performers Update: Booked Band Pulls Out Just Days Before Event

 The list of Trump inauguration performers just got shorter.
 A band that was booked to perform at a gala Thursday night before Donald Trump’s official swearing in pulled out just days before the event.

-According to Rolling Stone magazine, the Bruce Springsteen cover band, B Street Band, has cancelled their gig to entertain at the Garden State Presidential Inaugural Gala on January 19.
-The reason?
-Out of “respect and gratitude to Bruce Springsteen, says the band’s manager and fellow musician, Will Forte.
+According to Rolling Stone magazine, Bruce Springsteen cover band B Street Band has canceled their gig to entertain at the Garden State Presidential Inaugural Gala on January 19.
+The reason: Out of “respect and gratitude to Bruce Springsteen,” says the band’s manager and fellow musician, Will Forte.
 Springsteen is anti-Trump and has made his position known on that front.

 “We’re standing out in the storm right here,” Forte told the band.
 “We gotta get out of the storm.”